The Designated Driver Program

 fatalities for the year."

-"92 of the 181 child passengers, age 14 and younger, who died in alcohol-related crashes during 2009 were riding
+- "91 of the 181 child passengers, (age 14 and younger), who died in alcohol-related crashes during 2011 were occupants of a vehicle with a driver

-"In 2009, 27 children, age 14 and younger, were killed as pedestrians or bicyclists by impaired drivers."
+"25 children, (age 14 and younger), were killed as pedestrians or bicyclists by drivers with a BAC of .08 or higher."

 In July 2011, Anheuser-Bush hired GfK Roper Custom Research, North America, to conduct a Designated Driver Poll.